Objective Function | Description |

 9.8 Pipelines

-- Fit the model on the training set
+• Fit the model on the training set with cross-validation

 We can create a pipeline that performs all of these steps in sequence.
 This is useful for a number of reasons:

-- It is straightforward to use the pipeline to new data.
+3. It is relatively easy to use the pipeline with new data.
 We can just start with the new data, and it will perform all of the steps in sequence.

 While pipelines are useful for any modeling work, they are especially useful for machine learning, where we often have many steps to perform, and where we are often trying to compare many different models.
 You don’t have to have a formal pipeline, but it is a good practice to have a script that performs all of the steps in sequence, and that can be run at any time to reproduce the results.
 Formal pipeline tools make it easier to manage the process, and the following demonstrates how that might look.